Greta Magnusson-Grossman: Legacy

-In 1966, Grossman retired from the architectural scene in Los Angeles and moved with her husband to a house she designed in Encinitas, just north of San Diego.
-She spent the last 30 years of her life living in relative obscurity and painting landscapes.
-In 2010, an exhibition of her work appeared in Stockholm and a 2012 exhibition in Pasadena was the first career retrospective of her work.
 Many of the homes she designed have been demolished, although approximately ten still remain, including the Hurley House, the Frances Nelson houses and the Jim Backus House.
-In 2012, one of Grossman's aluminum and brass lamps sold for $37,500 at an auction, a record for her furniture pieces.

-In 1999, the R 20th Century company was working on a catalogue of Grossman's work.
+In 1999, the R 20th Century design gallery in New York (now R & Company) was working on a catalogue of Grossman's work.
 The Los Angeles architect Pierre Koenig learned of the company's interest and sent the number of the famed architectural photographer Julius Shulman, who had taken photographs of Grossman's work during the height of her fame in the 1940s and 1950s.
 The company tracked and recorded much of Grossman's work following the discovery of this collection.